-The 19th Medical Group Family Health Clinic (FHC) offers comprehensive medical care for all age groups including: routine preventive care, treatment for acute illnesses, minor injuries and chronic problems.
+The 19th Medical Group Family Health Clinic (FHC) offers comprehensive medical care for all age groups including: routine preventive care, treatment for acute illnesses, minor injuries and, chronic problems.

-Providers also perform a variety of outpatient procedures to include, but not limited to, wart treatments, skin biopsies, cyst and soft tissue removal, limited splinting, and joint
+Providers also perform a variety of outpatient procedures including, but not limited to, wart treatments, skin biopsies, cyst and soft tissue removal, limited splinting, and joint injections.

-Upon arrival at the base and enrollment into our clinic, patients will be assigned to a 19th MDG Patient Centered Medical Home (PCMH) team.
+Upon arrival at the base and enrollment into our clinic, patients will be assigned to a 19 MDG Patient Centered Medical Home (PCMH) team.
 PCMH teams are composed of physicians, physician assistants, nurse practitioners, nurses, and medical technicians.
-In order for a patient to get to know the PCMH team, most medical appointments will be made with the assigned primary care manager (PCM) or provider.
+In order for a patient to get to know the PCMH team, most medical appointments will be made with the assigned primary care manager (PCM).
 It is important for a patient to get to know his/her PCM as it allows for familiarization of his/her medical history and better continuity.

-In addition to routine appointments, the FHC provides walk-in services for sore throat, certain injections, suture/staple removal, provider directed blood pressure checks and pregnancy testing between 8 to 11 a.m. and 1 to 3 p.m..
+In addition to routine appointments, the FHC provides walk-in services for sore throat, certain injections, suture/staple removal, provider directed blood pressure checks and pregnancy testing between 8 a.m.-11 a.m. and 1 p.m.-3 p.m.
 However, an appointment may be required if your PCM deems necessary.

-Appointments may be booked online with

-your PCM by visiting TRICARE online at http:// www.tricareonline.com.
-Appointments may also be made by calling central appointments at 501-987-8811 or 800-557-6815, Monday through Friday (except holidays and training days), 7 a.m.-4 p.m.
-Patients are strongly encouraged to consult the TRICARE Online website, which contains medical advice on a variety of common conditions, before calling for an appointment.
+Appointments may be booked online with your PCM by visiting TRICARE online at www. tricareonline.com.
+Appointments may also be made by requesting via our secure messaging service, calling central appointments at 501-987-8811 or 800-557-6815, from 7 a.m. till 4 p.m.
+Monday through Friday (except holidays and training days).Patients are strongly encouraged to consult the TRICARE Online website, which contains medical advice on a variety of common conditions, before calling for an appointment.